surf-visualization/blospray/readme.md

 * OSPRay's SciVis and Path Tracer renderer do not have the same set of features:

-    - Only the Scivis renderer supports volume rendering
+    - Only the Scivis renderer supports volume rendering, but that should change with OSPRay 2.0
     - Only the Path Tracer supports advanced materials, like the principled material

 * In OSPRay structured grid volumes currently cannot be transformed with an